-Add your ground coffee and then shake the V60 softly to allow the grounds to settle into a flat surface referred to as the coffee bed.
+Get some fresh roasted coffee ( preferably from a local roaster).
+Add your medium coarse ground coffee and then shake the V60 softly to allow the grounds to settle into a flat surface referred to as the coffee bed.
 This will make even extraction possible.
 Place it on your scale and reset it to zero.

-Again, be careful that the water doesn’t get very close to the top edging of the dripper.
-Once you have added 400 grams of water, you should stop at that.
-On average, this should take around 60 seconds.
-For this step, you should use a Gooseneck Kettle (A good one on Amazon is about $50).
+For this step, you should use a Gooseneck Kettle.
 There are three reasons why this equipment is the best option.
 The first reason is that it gives you a better control when pouring water through the filter.

 Once you have made sure that the water has drained completely, you can now go ahead and enjoy your pour over coffee.

-From the beginning to the end of your brewing process, you should take about 3 to 3:15 minutes.
-If the time you use is not within this range, the coarseness of your coffee grind will need some adjusting.
+From the beginning to the end of your brewing process should take about 2:30 with a complete brewing time of 4 minutes.
+If the time is not within this range, the coarseness of your coffee grind will need some adjusting.

-Normally, if you notice that the pour over takes less then 3 minutes, this means that the coffee ground was too coarse.
-On the other hand, if the process takes more than 3:30, it means that the coffee ground was very fine.
+Normally, if you notice that the pour over takes less then 2:30 minutes, this means that the coffee ground was too coarse.
+On the other hand, if the process takes more than that, it means that the coffee ground was very fine.

-Remember to throw away the used paper filter and and compost the coffee grounds.
+Remember to throw away the used paper filter and compost the coffee grounds.

-Also, make sure that you follow the steps without skipping any.
-This will increase the likeliness of you making a better cup of coffee with your next pour over coffee brewing.
-After some few tries, you will be in a position to make pour over coffee at home that will measure up to the quality of your local coffee shop.
+If you follow these steps then in no time at all, you will be making pour over coffee at home that will measure up to the quality of your local coffee shop.